 Can't decide how much penicillin to give your adorable four-legged friend?
-Too much intake can cause to the feline, so knowing the right amount is both necessary and essential.
+Too much intake can cause death to the feline, so knowing the right amount is both necessary and essential.
 No biggies - you've come to the right place!
 So, keep on reading guys!

-Cats surely know how to hide their pain, but some noticeable signs tell if they suffer from poor health condition – may be due to viral attack, bacterial infection, or something fungal.
-If you notice your feline has fever or diarrhea, he may contact a bacterial infection.
+Cats surely know how to hide their pain, but some noticeable signs tell you if they suffer from poor health condition – may be due to viral attack, bacterial infection, or something fungal.
+If you notice your feline has fever or diarrhea, he may have contracted a bacterial infection.
 You can give him penicillin.
 However, the question of how much should you give penicillin to a cat comes up.

 What is Penicillin and How It Works?